fulldecent/blog.phor.net/_posts/2022-11-04-opensea-shared-storefront-backdoor.md

 - Is OpenSea's implementation compliant with [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155#approval)'s transfer and approval specifications?
 - Is it necessary for a large company to publish their smart contract's source code even when many people won't read it?

+## See also

+- [DeFi primitives for real world assets](2026-01-04-defi-primatives-for-rwa.md) discusses custodial relationships and how they affect asset ownership on blockchain

 {%- comment -%}

 - [x] Publish GitHub repo // visibility public